mylescarey2019/political-role-play/UseCases-PsuedoCode.md

 ## Requirement Note

-Game tuning - the demo requirment stated that a low level character should be able to win and high level character should be able to lose
+Game tuning - the demo requirment has 4 characters and stated that a low level character should be able to win and high level character should be able to lose

-That is the case with this implementation, but given that in this game you face 7 oponents versus 3 in the demo achieving the above is more complex.
+That is the case with this implementation, but given that in this game you face 7 oponents versus achieving the above is more complex and required some tuning.

+I have take creative license in the game requirement to account for the added characterss adding some variablity in the characters, but the effect follows the spirit of the game requirements.
-I have take measures to add variablity in the characters.
-A low hit point (Health) one might have a strong counter attack and high hit point one might have low counter attack.
+A low hit point (Health) one might have a slightly stronger attack and high hit point one might have slightly lower attack.
-The characters have a general range of health in bell curve.
+The characters have fit into general range of health the approximates a bell curve.
+Attack strength and counter attack has floor and ceilings with small randomness applied within the range at game start.

-So yes you can win with a low level character but not easily and not often.
+So yes you can win with a low level character but not easily and not all the time.
-And yes a high level character can lose even if starting out against low level ones as they may run into a strong counter attacker.
+And yes a high level character can lose even if starting out against low level ones.

 Finally - this design features the main campaign and then a bonus boss round in the form of the general 2010 Election against the sitting president.
-It was necessary if getting to this round to have the player's heath refreshed a bit and attack rating reset a bit to make for a compelling/competive bonus round.
+If making it this round it was necessary to refresh the player's heath refreshed a bit and attack rating reset a bit.
+This allows for a compelling/competive bonus round.

+Tuning can be easily futher adjusted during code refactoring if further testing determines a need.

 ## User Stories / Use Cases